Punctual Hilbert schemes for Kleinian singularities as quiver varieties: Abstract

 \section{Abstract}

 For a finite subgroup $\Gamma\subset \SL(2,\CC)$ and $n\geq 1$, we construct the (reduced scheme underlying the) Hilbert scheme of~$n$ points on the Kleinian singularity $\CC^2\!/\Gamma$ as a Nakajima quiver variety for the framed McKay quiver of $\Gamma$, taken at a specific non-generic stability parameter.
 We deduce that this Hilbert scheme is irreducible (a result previously due to Zheng), normal, and admits a unique symplectic resolution.
-More generally, we introduce a class of algebras obtained from the preprojective algebra of the framed McKay quiver by a process called cornering, and we show that fine moduli spaces of cyclic modules over these new algebras are isomorphic to quiver varieties for the framed McKay quiver and certain non-generic choices of stability parameter.
+More generally, we introduce a class of algebras obtained from the preprojective algebra of the framed McKay quiver by removing an arrow and then `cornering', and we show that fine moduli spaces of cyclic modules over these new algebras are isomorphic to quiver varieties for the framed McKay quiver and certain non-generic choices of stability parameter.